 While the aggregated catch rate indicators presented in this paper do not provide strong indications of effort creep over the period since VDS implementation, technology related effort creep could be offsetting the impacts of declining stock levels on catch rates per set resulting in the observed stability of catch rate indicators.
 The most recent stock assessment indicates a decline in spawning biomass since around 2010 (Castillo Jordan et al., 2022).
-To evaluate this in lieu of the availability of catchability parameter estimates from the catch-conditioned stock assessment models, a catchability proxy was developed for the 2021 paper (Vidal et al., 2021), and is updated based on the recent 2022 skipjack stock assessment.
 The catchability proxy, calculated as the aggregated average skipjack catch per fishing day in each year relative to total biomass estimated from the stock assessment, provides an indicator of the relative effectiveness of a fishing day.
 Over the time series available for the most recent 2022 assessment and using the VMS fishing day (2008-2021), purse seine daily fishing effectiveness within PNA and non-PNA waters, while variable from year to year, does show an increasing trend of about 2 percent per year.
 This may indicate that while nominal effort and catch rates per set are stable some efficiency creep may be occurring in the equatorial purse seine fleet that has allowed the skipjack catches per vessel day to remain stable in the face of the estimated declines in biomass since 2010.

 Effort creep is difficult to quantify with certainty because it is a multi-faceted and complex phenomenon, often lacking the full complement of data to precisely assess.
-Overall, the nominal effort rate and per set catch rate indicators have shown no clear trends over the period since the VDS implementation, both within and outside PNA waters.
-We however note the positive trend in the catchability proxy that increased with the 2022 skipjack assessment.
+Overall, the 2025 update of the effort creep analysis continues to indicate that nominal effort rate and per set catch rate indicators have shown no clear trends over the period since the VDS implementation, both within and outside PNA waters.
+We note the positive trend in the catchability proxy that increased with the 2022 skipjack assessment.
 We recommend it continue to be included in this analysis, perhaps with additional consideration of uncertainty in the biomass estimates.
+The next skipjack assessment is in 2025.
 Continued use of the VMS fishing days is recommended and we encourage more work to further improve the accuracy of VMS fishing day estimation.
 However, the longest time series of effort data is from the logsheet records.
-Effort should be made to improve the accuracy of logbook reporting of vessel activities and correcting the historic logbook data for biases due to misreporting of vessel activities.
-There was limited progress on this again in 2023.
+Work is ongoing to improve the accuracy of logbook reporting of vessel activities and correct the historical logbook data.

-We invite the SC20 to note:
+We invite SC21 to note:

-- over the period of the VDS implemention there is a lack of trends in the purse seine fishery metrics (sets/day, catch/set, catch/day) used as indicators for effort creep, - however, an increasing trend in catch/set occurred for associated sets prior to the VDS implementation, and this is consistent with effort creep occurring as the associated sets became dominated by drifting FADs,

-- the positive trend in the skipjack catchability proxy, which may indicate recent declines in biomass are being offset by some improvements in capture effectiveness, - the importance of continuing to monitor and develop quantitative metrics of effort creep for management use and development of management procedures, - the need to improve the accuracy of logbook reporting of vessel activities and correcting the historic logbook data for biases due to misreporting, - the recommendation to continue to refine the methods for estimating purse seine fishing activities from VMS data.
+- over the period of the VDS implemention there is a lack of positive trends in the purse seine fishery metrics (sets/day, catch/set, catch/day) that would be indicative of effort creep, - however, an increasing trend in catch/set occurred for associated sets prior to the VDS implementation, and this is consistent with effort creep occurring as the associated sets became dominated by drifting FADs, - the potential implications of management and policy changes on effort creep in the FAD fishery, - the positive trend in the skipjack catchability proxy, which may indicate recent declines in biomass are being offset by some improvements in capture effectiveness, this proxy should be updated with the new assessment, - the importance of continuing to monitor and develop quantitative metrics of effort creep for management use and development of management procedures, - the ongoing need to improve the accuracy of logbook reporting of vessel activities and correcting the historical logbook data for any biases due to misreporting, - the recommendation to continue to refine the methods for estimating purse seine fishing activities from VMS data, - include indicators for number of FAD deployments and FADs monitored per vessel in future reports.

-Table 1: Summary of recent (average 2019-20 vs 2021-2022) and longer-term (2007-2022) trends in different indicators within and outside PNA EEZs.
+Table 1: Summary of recent (average 2020-21 vs 2022-2023) and longer-term (2007-2023) trends in different indicators within and outside PNA EEZs.